User Story

 By Uber’s calculations, they’ve saved more than $2 million in annual infrastructure costs by migrating to Pinot.
 Their Pinot setup led to a 70% decrease in infrastructure costs compared to Elasticsearch.
 They also saw an 80% reduction in CPU cores and a 66% decrease in their data footprint.

-Uber saw significant benefits of migrating to Apache Pinot
+Uber saw significant benefits from migrating to Apache Pinot

 With Elasticsearch, Uber was using 22,000 cores of CPU.
 With Pinot, they’ve reduced that number by 80%.
 Here’s a snapshot of their Pinot setup: